cwestwater/SVMUG-2022/README.md

-# SVMUG-2022
+# Scottish VMUG September 2022

-Packer files used in demo at Scottish VMUG, September 2022
+Packer files used in demo at Scottish VMUG, September 2022.
+The presentation made is Packer.pdf in the root of the repo.

 ## Running the build

-This will not work on your system as the variables such as vCenter, usernames, passwords, etc are for demo purposes only.
+**This will not work on your system as the variables such as vCenter, usernames, passwords, etc are for demo purposes only.**

+Examples of the output from running builds are located in the `run-log` folder.

 ## Useable Repo